Device handling in Applications

 • No need to write the same device file name twice in the manifesto and the code

-• Code reusability; the code don’t depends on manifesto
+• Code reusability; the code doesn’t depend on the manifesto

 • Need to get device details because manifesto v2 allows you to omit device file in some cases.